How to Break in a Leather Sailmaker's Palm

-Take the palm out of the water and dab off the excess water with a clean towel.
-While the palm is drying, occasionally flex and shape the palm to loosen it up.
-Buckle the palm to your hand at a comfortable notch on the buckle strap.
+As you're working the leather and shaping the palm, buckle it to your hand at a comfortable notch on the buckle strap.
 Once the palm is shaped to your hand, gently remove it and set it on the towel to dry.
 Leather is elastic and stretches when wet; it will shrink back as it dries, though perhaps not to its original size.
 When the leather is drying, do not set it in the sun or heat.
 Exposure to sunlight and heat will make wet leather shrink.
 You do not want this!

 Results & Conclusions

 Method One softened the leather and made the palm wearable, but it did not break in the palm as much as Method Two.
-The rawhide is still stiff and hard to bend; we were able to curve it slightly, but not as much as soaking in water.
+The rawhide is still stiff and hard to bend; we were able to curve it slightly, but not as much as getting the palm wet.
 The palm is wearable but much stiffer than the Method Two palm.
 Sanding the edges with sandpaper helped soften them; they do not bite into the skin as much as they did right out of the package.
-If you want a palm that is comfortable enough to wear but still has stiffness and structure, Method One is what you’ll want to go with.

-This method resulted in a sailmaker’s palm that is very soft and malleable.
-It’s easy to put on and is nicely shaped to fit a hand.
-Soaking in water allowed us to easily curve and manipulate the rawhide to wrap around a hand.
 Our Method Two palm already looks like it’s been broken in and has been used.
-Soaking in water did discolor the leather and rawhide, so conditioning the leather is a needed step to ensure the leather doesn’t dry out and become brittle.
+Spritzing with water did discolor the leather and rawhide, so conditioning the leather is a needed step to ensure the leather doesn’t dry out and become brittle.

 Both softening methods work well enough to break in a sailmaker’s palm so that you can comfortably hand sew with it in a day or two.
-Soaking in water changed the shape of the palm more dramatically than applying multiple coats of a leather conditioner.
+Using water changed the shape of the palm more dramatically than applying multiple coats of a leather conditioner.
 Choose whichever method you feel most comfortable with.
-We recommend Method One for people with larger hands who don’t need the rawhide to curve around the side of the hand.
-Method Two is better for smaller hands or people who want the rawhide to be more formfitting and wrap snugly around the outside of the palm.
+If you need your palm broken in right away, spraying it with water and shaping it while wet is the way to go.

 The most important thing to remember is that no matter which method you choose, it will still take some time to fully break in and soften your sailmaker’s palm.
 Just like breaking in a new pair of leather shoes — or a baseball glove — repeated use is the surefire way to break in your palm.
 Once you’ve broken in your palm and it’s comfortable to wear, remember to keep it well maintained so it lasts.